UAE firms delaying IPO plans due to weak markets -regulator

-ABU DHABI (Reuters) - Several companies in the United Arab Emirates have decided to hold off on initial public offers of shares because of the weakness of stock markets, the head of the securities regulator said on Wednesday.
+ABU DHABI, Jan 7 (Reuters) - Several companies in the United Arab Emirates have decided to hold off on initial public offers of shares because of the weakness of stock markets, the head of the securities regulator said on Wednesday.

 “There are some IPOs - they saw the market and postponed as this is not the right time for them,” Abdullah Salim al-Turifi, chief executive of the Securities and Commodities Authority, told reporters.